telerik/blazor-docs/components/multicolumncombobox/appearance.md

 ---
 title: Appearance
-page_title: ComboBox Appearance
+page_title: MultiColumnComboBox Appearance
-description: Appearance settings of the ComboBox for Blazor.
+description: Appearance settings of the MultiColumnComboBox for Blazor.
-slug: combobox-appearance
+slug: multicolumncombobox-appearance
-tags: telerik,blazor,combobox,appearance
+tags: telerik,blazor,multicolumncombobox,combobox,appearance
 published: True
 position: 65
 ---

 # Appearance Settings

-You can control the appearance of the ComboBox by setting the following attribute:
+You can control the appearance of the MultiColumnComboBox by setting the following attributes:

 * [Size](#size)
 * [Rounded](#rounded)